 Interim Remedy: In 1987, EPA selected an interim remedy for the 80 and 120 Lister Avenue properties that included: (1) construction of a slurry wall and flood wall around the properties; (2) installation of a cap over the properties; and (3) pumping and treating of groundwater to reduce the migration of contaminated groundwater.
 Construction of the remedy was completed in 2001.
-Maintenance of the remedy is performed by Tierra on OCC’s behalf, with EPA oversight.
+Maintenance of the remedy is performed by Occidental Chemical Corporation (OCC), with EPA oversight.
 EPA performs periodic reviews of the protectiveness of the remedy.

-Non-Time Critical Removal: In June 2008, EPA, OCC and Tierra signed an agreement for a non-time-critical removal action to remove 200,000 cubic yards of contaminated sediment from the river adjacent to the 80-120 Lister Avenue facility.
+Non-Time Critical Removal: In June 2008, EPA and OCC signed an agreement for a non-time-critical removal action to remove 200,000 cubic yards of contaminated sediment from the river adjacent to the 80-120 Lister Avenue facility.
 This action is referred to as the "Tierra Removal."
-Sediment at depth adjacent to the facility has been found to have the highest levels of 2,3,7,8-TCDD measured in the river.
+Sediment at depth adjacent to the facility was found to have the highest levels of 2,3,7,8-TCDD measured in the river.
 Dredging, dewatering and transporting off-site of the first 40,000 cubic yards of sediment (known as Phase 1 of the Tierra Removal) was completed in 2012.
 The agreement contemplates the siting and use of a confined disposal facility as a receptacle for the dredged materials from Phase 2 (160,000 cubic yards).
 However, this has not occurred and may no longer be practicable.
-If an alternate approach for addressing the Phase 2 sediments has not been determined by the time the lower 8.3-mile remedial design is underway, EPA expects that this work will be integrated with the lower 8.3-mile remedy in a coordinated and consistent manner.
+EPA is integrating this work with the lower 8.3-mile remedy in a coordinated and consistent manner.
 Both phases of this removal action are considered source removal projects.

-Lower Passaic River Study Area: The CPG performed sampling for the RI between 2008 and 2014, and has submitted to EPA a draft ecological risk assessment, and draft RI and FS reports.
+Lower Passaic River Study Area (LPRSA): The CPG performed sampling for the RI between 2008 and 2014, and has submitted to EPA a draft ecological risk assessment, and draft RI and FS reports.
 These documents are currently under review.
 The human health risk assessment was approved by EPA in August 2017.

-Newark Bay Study Area: The RI/FS being conducted by Tierra on behalf of OCC for Newark Bay and portions of the Hackensack, Arthur Kill and Kill van Kull is ongoing.
+Newark Bay Study Area: The RI/FS being conducted by OCC for Newark Bay and portions of the Hackensack, Arthur Kill and Kill van Kull is ongoing.

 Work to Protect Human Health and the Environment

 EPA, in partnership with state and federal agencies, is addressing the site’s cleanup.
-Cleanup actions at the site were taken in 2001, 2012 and 2013.
+Cleanup actions at the site were taken in 2001, 2012 and 2014.
 In 2001, the interim remedy at 80-120 Lister Avenue was completed.
 The remedy consisted of a flood wall, subsurface slurry walls, a groundwater collection and treatment system, and capping to prevent exposure to contaminated soil (including contaminated soil that originated at the facility and that was brought to the facility from neighboring lots) and prevent further releases to the river.
-Tierra (on behalf of OCC) performs operation and maintenance of the Lister Avenue remedy, and continues to monitor the performance of the remedy to assure the protectiveness of the actions taken to date.
+Occidental Chemical Corporation (OCC) performs operation and maintenance of the Lister Avenue remedy, and continues to monitor the performance of the remedy to assure the protectiveness of the actions taken to date.
 Pursuant to statutory Five-Year Reviews, EPA has been evaluating the protectiveness of the remedy since it was completed.
 The most recent Five-Year Review was completed in 2016.
 EPA is concluding an evaluation of the current availability of technologies that may be appropriate to address the contamination over the long term.

-Cleanup activities in 2012 and 2013 included removal and disposal of contaminated sediment from two areas of the river.
+Cleanup activities in 2012 and 2014 included removal and disposal of contaminated sediment from two areas of the river.
 The 2012 Tierra Removal dredged the most concentrated inventory of dioxin-contaminated sediment from the Lower Passaic River adjacent to the 80-120 Lister Avenue facility.
 The 2014 River Mile 10.9 Removal dredged and capped a highly contaminated mudflat on the east bank of the river near Lyndhurst.
 Cleanups for the remainder of the Lower Passaic River and the Newark Bay are still in the investigation phases.

 EPA’s early outreach efforts included alerting the public about New Jersey’s prohibitions and advisories on fish and crab consumption for the tidal Passaic River and Newark Bay.
 Exposure to even low levels of contaminants through fish and crab consumption may have long-lasting health effects on people.
 The New Jersey fish and crab consumption prohibitions and advisories are based on the levels of mercury, PCBs and dioxins in fish and crab.
 The NJDEP and New Jersey Department of Health have issued consumption advisories (available on the agencies’ web sites) to guide anglers and other members of the public if fish and crab are harvested from within New Jersey State waters.